seedifferently/apidocs-v4/source/includes/_dropin.md

 * One simple drop-in with full customization
 * All major insurance carriers
 * Detailed eligibility info including deductible status and co-pays
+* Out-of-pocket cost estimation based on location and eligibility information

 ## 1. Get Drop-in Token